floriandejonckheere/utu-thesis/thesis/chapters/08-case-study.typ

   gutter: 1em,
   [
      @mean_metrics lists the mean values of the metrics for each scenario.
-    The mean value of each metric indicates the average value of the metric for all services in the decomposition, and can be used as a reference to compare the scenarios.
+    The mean value of each metric indicates the average value of the metric for all microservices in the decomposition, and can be used as a reference to compare the scenarios.
   ],
   [
     #figure(